 Baton Rouge bakers collaborate for sweet initiative in honor of Juneteenth Week

-BATON ROUGE - Some of Baton Rouge's most talented bakers are giving back to the community in honor of Juneteenth, which is also known as Freedom Day.
+BATON ROUGE - Some of Baton Rouge's most talented bakers are giving back to the community in honor of Juneteenth Week.

-Six local bakers, including Chef Schonberg, Batch Baking Company, Jackie’s Sweet Shapes, Em’s Bakery, Confectious Delights, and Nothing Bundt Cakes, are taking the lead in an initiative called 'Bakers for Black Lives.'
+Six local bakers, including Chef Schonberg, Batch Baking Company, Jackie’s Sweet Shapes, Em’s Bakery, Confectious Delights, and Nothing Bundt Cakes, have collaborated to lead an initiative called 'Bakers for Black Lives.'

 Funds will come from each participating baker's commitment to donating all or a portion of their sales to groups that directly impact people of color.